 - “Social media has been a flop for my business.”
 One of the biggest social media faux pas that we’ve seen time and time again is that companies are willing to talk, but they aren’t willing to listen.
 Listening to your customers and prospects over social channels can make your inbound marketing more successful.

 - “This looks like a lot of work… do I have enough time to do this?”
 This is a tricky question.
 Some companies will be able to handle the day-to-day responsibilities of inbound marketing, and others will not.
 It all depends on budget, capacity, workload, employee capability, and other factors.
 The article 862 Hours Of Inbound Marketing: A Statistical Analysis may answer a few of your questions.

 Alright, so if you’ve made it through all 19,567 words, first of all, congratulations!
 I feel like I should send you a gift card or something just for your perseverance.
 But I’ll tell you this: if you’ve read it and thought about it, you may feel a little overwhelmed right now––I don’t blame you!
 It’s a ton of work.
 In fact, every time somebody asks me, “What’s the key to making inbound marketing work?” the number one thing I say is, “You have to be committed to making it work.”

 The number two thing you could do if you’re not committed, or you don’t have the capacity within your organization to make it work, is to work with an agency like Nectafy.
 There are a bunch of other agencies (I won’t say they’re anywhere near as cool as Nectafy!) you should contact as well, and they can actually help you implement this process.
 If you’re interested in talking to us, we’d love to help you figure out how to apply all of these techniques to your company.

-Just hit this button, fill out the little assessment form, and we’ll get the conversation started.
+Just hit this button, schedule a call, and we’ll get the conversation started.